The Best Audition Songs for 1776 – By Character

 “Being Good Isn’t Good Enough” – Hallelujah, Baby!

-“What is a Woman?” – I Do!
+“What Is a Woman?” – I Do!
 I Do!

 Ensemble (Baritones)